zSnout/v8/src/content/blog/what-makes-zsnout-different.md

 ---
 category: meta
+description: An overview of zSnout 5's theme system and offline capabilities.
 excerpt:
   Many things stand out about zSnout that aren't seen in other websites.
 Let's explore zSnout's purpose, theme system, and offline capabilities.
+imageAlt:
+  "The zSnout logo, with a list of three items below.
+The list reads, 'theme system,' 'offline capable,' and 'open source.'"
 published: 2021-12-09
 title: What Makes zSnout Different?
 updated: 2022-09-04